ricky151192/SVMCBO/README.md

 # Support Vector Machine - Constrained Bayesian Optimization
-This repository implements the Python version of Support Vector Machine - Constrained Bayesian Optimization (SVM-CBO) proposed in [1] and already used for a real-life application like Pump Scheduling Optimization in Water Distribution System in [2] and HPO task on Convolutional Neural Networks in [3-4]\* for Tiny Machine Learning.
+This repository implements the Python version of Support Vector Machine - Constrained Bayesian Optimization (SVM-CBO) proposed in [1] and already used for a real-life applications like Pump Scheduling Optimization in Water Distribution System in [2] and HPO task on Convolutional Neural Networks in [3-4]\* for Tiny Machine Learning.

 ## Packages Requirements
 The Python version currently supported is 3.7.